 A framed print of Lois's poem "The Fugitive Slave" hangs prominently in the Bonine House.

 Lois was appointed Cass County MI Poet Laureate in 2012.
-She wrote the following poem in honor of Underground Railroad Days and reads it every year during the celebration.
+She wrote the following poem in honor of Underground Railroad Days.

 The Fugitive Slave

 my dignity destroyed.